Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 - photographs to be added to the clients’ digital archive

-- the hand drawn survey was undertaken on Permatrace for ease of long-term storage
+- survey by hand using Permatrace for ease of long-term storage

 - added value by identifying features of greater and lesser significance and alterations to those features through description and photographic record